gilbertchen/duplicacy/README.md

 $ duplicacy copy -to s3        # Copy every snapshot to the s3 storage
 ```

+The [User Guide](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md) contains a complete reference to
+all commands and other features of Duplicacy.

 ## Storages

 Duplicacy currently supports local file storage, SFTP, and 5 cloud storage providers.